psu13/mutable-hakyll/posts/dave-and-andys.md

 Pittsburgh.
 They opened sometime in the mid 80s when I was an undergraduate at nearby Carnegie Mellon and so it was a fixture of the hot days in the summer.
-We'd venture down when it cooled off a bit in the evening, after doing our summer work study jobs, and get a (then) new fangled waffle cone and ice cream with m&m's, or reeses cups smashed into it.
+We'd venture down when it cooled off a bit in the evening, after doing our summer work study jobs, and get a (then) new-fangled waffle cone and ice cream with m&m's, or Reese's cups smashed into it.
 They made heavy creamy ice cream, often with fruit that they got on discount from the Strip district.
 It was great.

-At some point after moving back to Pittsurgh we made an informal tradition of getting to Dave and Andy's as early in the spring as possible.
+At some point after moving back to Pittsburgh we made an informal tradition of getting to Dave and Andy's as early in the spring as possible.
 Eventually the rule became this: the first day it was warm enough to _walk_ from CMU to Dave and Andy's in short sleeves with no jacket, we would get Dave and Andy's for dinner.
 And sometimes a hot dog at the O (RIP)